This week on Minding You Business, we talk about wasting time at work

-This week on Minding Your Business, host D.B.
-Hegler talks about what it’s like to own and operate a family business.
+This week on Minding Your Business, D.B.
+Hegler talks about how your health can effect your income.

 Host D.B.
 Hegler talks about how to Dress for Success.